WinDeveloper IMF Tune

 Glen's Exchange Dev Blog - Turning on Filter Junk Email in Exchange 2007 via an OWA Script

-Exchange 2010 finally filled this void with the Get-MailboxJunkEmailConfiguration/Set-MailboxJunkEmailConfiguration cmdlets.
+As from Exchange 2010 this void was filled with the MailboxJunkEmailConfiguration cmdlets.

 Turing on the Junk Folder for the User1 mailbox is simply a matter of entering this cmdlet at the Exchange Management Shell: